hillscott/tf-s3static_hardened/README.md

 * tf-s3static_hardened-init.sh (this will build the necessary backend.conf and call it)
 * (Optional) tf-s3static_hardened-plan.sh
 * (Optional) tf-s3static_hardened-apply.sh
+* (Optional) Some content to host - You can change the s3.tf file "s3_upload" block to fit your needs.
+This is where a simple test index.html file gets uploaded.

 If you don't want to create the tf-static_hardened-apply.sh (or plan), you will still need your environment variables to contain AWS_REGION at a minimum.
 It is assumed that you have already gone through and configured AWS credentials with `aws configure`